ameliasheppy/ameliasheppy/README.md

 - 👨‍💻 Some of my projects are available [here](https://github.com/ameliasheppy?tab=repositories)

-- 💬 Ask me about **JS, React, HTML, CSS, Bootstrap, AWS, Flask, Python, PostgreSQL, DevOps and I'm always up for a dog breed trivia challenge **
+- 💬 Ask me about **JS, React, HTML, CSS, Bootstrap, Flask, Python, PostgreSQL, and I'm always up for a dog breed trivia challenge **